18 Things You Should Know Before Visiting Sierra Leone

-Travelling in Sierra Leone (or as the locals call it, ‘Salone’) was an amazing experience.
+Traveling in Sierra Leone (or ‘Salone,’ as the locals lovingly call it) is an unforgettable adventure.

 So to help you have a smooth and awesome trip, I’ve pulled together a list of tips for travelling Sierra Leone.
 Things that I learned the hard way… so you don’t have to.
 Yay!